Drodriguez-9/project_mlops/reports/README.md

 >
 > Answer:

-To make sure that a training experiment is reproducable we used a seed when splitting our data up into training/test data.
-Theoretically one should therefore get the samr results as we did by running the code.
+To make sure that a training experiment is reproducable we used a make sure that the data split is the same everytime the code is ran, either through a seed or by splitting the data in order.
+To further make sure that experiments are reproducible, we've created a docker image that can be used to have the same conditions as we did when running the code.

 ### Question 14